Target pages that have the same structure

 Sometimes, like in this example, the URL may contain a word or characters that will only exist in the URL on these specific pages.
-In this example I know for a fact that the character combination /p/ only exist on PDPs.
-This mean I can use it in my Audience to target only PDPs.
+In this example, I know for a fact that the character combination /p/ only exists on PDPs.
+This means I can use it in my Audience to target only PDPs.
 See below how my Audience is set up for this.

 Target by Page Content

-This element should in other words be one you belive would not exist on PLPs, the home page, checkout, or any other page of the website (that isn't a PDP).
+This element should in other words be one you believe would not exist on PLPs, the home page, checkout, or any other page of the website (that isn't a PDP).

 In the example below I found an element with a class named product-description.
 I can use this to set my Audience and then I can test my Audience to make sure that the element does not exist on any other page (where I don't want my changes to happen)

-You add this in Audience by draging a Page Content statement and then adding this as you would write normal CSS selectors
+You add this in Audience by dragging a Page Content statement and then adding this as you would write normal CSS selectors

-Note: Remember to click Save Audience after you added your Audience statement(s).
+Note: Remember to click Save Audience after you add your Audience statement(s).